braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/phone_numbers/10dlc.md

 | 2FA | Any authentication of account verification such as OTP |
 | Security Alerts | Notification of a compromised system |
 | Fraud Alerts | Messaging about potentially fraudulent activity |
+{: .reset-td-br-1 .reset-td-br-2}

 Depending on your use case, you will be subject to different trust score ranges to determine your throughput.

 {% tabs %}
 {% tab Declared Use %}
-A Declared use case means you have chosen one specific non-marketing use case (for example, 2FA, Account Notifications, etc.).
+A declared use case means you have chosen one specific non-marketing use case (for example, 2FA or Account Notifications).

 | Trust Score | Total SMS MPS toward major US networks | AT&T SMS MPS | T-Mobile SMS MPS | Verizon SMS MPS |
 | --- | ----------- | ---- | -------- | ------- |
 | 86-100 | 180 | 60 | 60 | 60 |
 | 66-85 | 30 | 10 | 10 | 10 |
 | 26-65 | 3 | 1 | 1 | 1|
+{: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3  .reset-td-br-4}

 {% endtab %}
 {% tab Mixed / Marketing %}

 Mixed / Marketing use cases can be registered for customers who want to send messages for multiple use cases from the same set of numbers or for marketing.
-Different throughput levels are allocated for Mixed / Marketing use cases than for Declared use cases.

 | Trust Score | Total SMS MPS toward major US networks | AT&T SMS MPS | T-Mobile SMS MPS | Verizon SMS MPS |
 | --- | ----------- | ---- | -------- | ------- |